 - Turbulence.
 The other primary cause of pressure drop is turbulence.
 Turbulence is characterized by chaotic changes in pressure and flow velocity.
 It is the friction of air rubbing against itself.
 The main cause of turbulence within ducts is the turning of the air.
 When air flows through a 90° bend, the type of fitting that is used can make a big difference.

 The simulation project we used is part of our public project library and is freely available to view, copy, and modify—Air Intake System Design Optimization.
 The purpose of this analysis was to investigate and reduce pressure drop in an air intake system.
-The system consists of a weather hood at the inlet through which the air penetrates through.
-Behind the weather hood, are the thin grills of the pre-filter section, followed by the main-filter section modeled as porous media.
-The cleansed air from the filter enters the transition leading into the silencer panels.
-The panels exit is further connected to the bend, and the flow finally exits through the two outlet openings, on which fixed-value Velocity Outlet boundary condition is applied.
+The system consists of a weather hood at the inlet through which the air penetrates.
+Behind the weather hood, there are thin grills of the pre-filter section, followed by the main-filter section which is modeled as porous media.
+The cleansed air from the filter enters the transition, leading into the silencer panels.
+The panel’s exit is further connected to the bend, and the flow finally exits through the two outlet openings, on which fixed-value Velocity Outlet boundary condition is applied.
 Specifying the air flow rate (25.1 m3/s) on the outlet more closely simulates the fact that the air is being drawn through the system.

-The results presented show where the maximum pressure drop occurs in our original design: the blue areas—the recirculation zones—in the duct part, after the silencer indicates the formation of vortices, which result in a pressure drop and wasted energy.
+The results show where the maximum pressure drop occurs in our original design: the blue areas—the recirculation zones—in the duct part, after the silencer indicates the formation of vortices, which result in a pressure drop and wasted energy.

 In order to find a way to mitigate this, two optimized designs were analyzed, in addition to our initial one:

-2. Optimized design with blades (guide vanes) at bend.
+2. Optimized design with blades (guide vanes) at the bend

-3. Optimized design with blades and rounded-corners at bend.
+3. Optimized design with blades and rounded corners at the bend

 We then performed a steady state analysis with incompressible, turbulent flow.

-It can be seen from the pressure contours that a variation in pressure drop between the 3 designs occurs between the bend and outlet section.
-This effect is the weakest for the optimized Design 3—with blades and rounded-corners at bend.
+From the pressure contours, we can see that a variation in pressure drop between the 3 designs occurs between the bend and outlet section.
+This effect is the weakest for the optimized Design 3—with blades and rounded corners at the bend.
 Thus, it can be seen that rounded corners together with blades result in a maximum reduction in pressure drop.

-From the velocity contours, it can be seen that the recirculations are also considerably reduced in the optimized design with blades and rounded-corners at bend, compared to the other two designs.
+From the velocity contours, it can be seen that the recirculations are also considerably reduced in the optimized design with blades and rounded corners at the bend, compared to the other two designs.

 To present the results in a more quantitative way and see how our design changes impacted the air intake system’s performance, we can look at the average pressure drop across the entire air intake system.
 We can see that after switching to the optimized Design 3, we were able to achieve a pressure drop of 16% or over 80Pa.
 If we remember the estimation of the impact of such a reduction in pressure, calculated in the paper by Khashayar Khorsand et al., it becomes apparent that adopting this design change can have long-lasting financial benefits.

-This case study illustrated how a minor design change can lead to a significant performance improvement.
-Very often, however, such changes never get tested or implemented, when their impact is underestimated and the manufacturing costs are too high.
-With simulation, on the other hand, design engineers can evaluate their innovative ideas in a matter of hours, with only a minor investment of time and manual effort on their part.
-The simulation we used in this study took 2 hours of manual time, 5 hours of computing time and 180 core hours since everything ran on the cloud.
-As a result, we tested an optimized design achieving a 16% pressure drop, with a homogenous outflow—as well as overall a more efficient and reliable system, which over time can save a considerable amount of energy.
+This case study illustrates how a minor design change can lead to a significant performance improvement.
+Very often, however, such changes never get tested or implemented, because their impact is underestimated and the manufacturing costs are too high.
+With simulation, however, design engineers can evaluate their innovative ideas in a matter of hours, with only a minor investment of time and manual effort on their part.
+The simulation we used in this study took 2 hours of manual time, 5 hours of computing time, and 180 core hours because everything ran in the cloud.
+As a result, we tested an optimized design that achieved a 16% pressure drop with a homogenous outflow—as well as a more efficient and reliable system overall.
+Over time, this will save a considerable amount of energy.

-This is just one example of how an engineer can leverage CFD to improve his ventilation system design.
-The SimScale Public Projects library has a wide selection of simulation templates covering various aspects of HVAC and AEC, including thermal comfort, contamination control, wind engineering and more.
+This is just one example of how an engineer can leverage CFD to improve a ventilation system design.
+The SimScale Public Projects library has a wide selection of simulation templates covering various aspects of HVAC and AEC, including thermal comfort, contamination control, wind engineering, and more.